gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 A language plugin will need to register the compiled output type for each source set.
 Then it will be possible for a component to only attach to those language source sets that have an appropriate output type.

+#### Test cases

+- Fail when an unsupported language is used as input to a binary. eg Can't use a JavaSourceSet as input to a native binary.

+#### Open issues

+- Plugin should be able to declare the file types that a custom binary can be assembled from
+    - Infrastructure would take care of linking up the appropriate source languages based on this.
+- Plugin should to be able to declare custom language implementations.

 ## Feature: Build author declares dependencies for custom library

 Change the sample plugin so that it allows Java and custom libraries to be used as dependencies: